Immunogenicity Prediction & Control

 Zuben Sauna, PhD, Director, Division of Hemostasis, CBER, FDA , Director , Division of Hemostasis , FDA CBER

-In the context of the FDA's roadmap for advancing New Approach Methodologies (NAMs), which identifies unwanted immunogenicity as a priority area, the following will be presented: (1) An integrated framework for risk-assessment combining in-silico, in-vitro, and ex-vivo NAMs.
+In the context of the FDA's roadmap for advancing New Approach Methodologies (NAMs), which identifies unwanted immunogenicity as a priority area, the following will be presented: (1) An integrated framework for risk-assessment combining in silico, in vitro, and ex vivo NAMs.
 (2) Examples of the successful use of NAMs in immunogenicity risk-assessment.
 (3) Design of platform-specific immunogenicity assessment strategies for emerging novel modalities.
 (4) The unmet need for standardized tools and reference reagents.

-FDA FEEDBACK AND INSIGHTS
+FDA INSIGHTS

 Photo of Daniel LaGasse, PhD, Research Regulator, CBER, FDA , Research Regulator , FDA CBER